vide13/ES2Final/docs/Matrix de Rastreabilidade.md

 # 2. Gobal Tests

-After the integration is complete global tests were excetuted in order to verify if the new modules are well iplemented All the tests that require a valid Login token, are executed whit it.
+After the integration is complete global tests were excetuted in order to verify if the new modules are well implemented.
+All the tests that require a valid Login token were executed with it.

 ## 2.1.
 Create User

-Test if requirement works with valid arguments
+Test if requirement works with valid arguments.

 |    Name    |               Input               | Status | Expected | Actual |
 | :--------: | :-------------------------------: | :----: | :------: | :----: |